 Solar energy is fast becoming one of the most popular ways of producing sustainable electricity, and with this increase in popularity comes the need for more solar farms.
-There are many solar farms worldwide producing higher capacities than ever before, but what are the ten largest solar farms in the world, and what do we know about them?
+There are many solar farms worldwide producing higher capacities than ever before, but what are the ten largest solar farms in the world as of 2023, and what do we know about them?

 Which Is The Largest Solar Power Plant In The World?

 The world’s largest solar power plant is the Bhadla Solar Park, located in the Rajasthan State of India.
 Bhadla Solar Park Plant is spread over 5,700 hectares (14,000 acres) and has a capacity of 2245 MW.
 The Second biggest solar park is the Golmud Desert Solar Park, located in China, with a maximum capacity of 2000 MW.
 Here is the list of the ten biggest solar parks in the World as of December 2022.